 Fixing your home loan could also be a bad idea if, during the fixed term, you’re planning on selling your home or renovating it using equity from the property.

-Is now the time to fix your mortgage rate?
+Is now the time to fix your home loan interest rate?

 Hang on a sec, let me just whip out my economic crystal ball…